 Summertime in Canada (and particularly the Canada Day weekend in July) is a time when many city residents head out to the cooler surrounding countryside.

 So with that in mind, we decided to head into the city of Halifax for Canada Day weekend!
 And we liked it so much that we ended up staying almost two weeks in and around Nova Scotia’s capital.
 Here is everything we discovered about celebrating summer in Halifax, Nova Scotia.

 This post includes affiliate links.
-If you make a qualifying purchase or booking through one of these links, I receive a small commission at no extra cost to you.
+If you make a qualifying purchase or booking through one of these links, I may receive a small pecentage of the sale at no extra cost to you.

 Fun Things to do in Downtown Halifax in summer

 Halifax is a fun, friendly and young city.
 In fact, it rivals Vancouver for my favourite city in Canada.
 There is plenty to do during summer in Halifax, indoors and out.

 Halifax has some truly excellent places to visit, many of which are located around the downtown waterfront area.

 The Maritime Museum of the Atlantic is best known for its Titanic exhibit (Halifax was the closest city to where the ship sank) but the rest of the museum is just as fascinating.